in Google Search Console on Blogger?

 7. Check Indexing

-| What Happened After Handling It?
+| What Happened Next?

 Unfortunately, I still get the same "Redirect error" issues.

-| 5 Smart Ways to Handle Indexing Delays or Errors in Blogger
+| 5 Smart Ways to Deal with Indexing Delays or Errors on Blogger

 1. Manually Request Indexing for Individual Blog Posts